New York E-2 Visa Lawyers for Business Setup and Investment

 What is the State Department Reciprocity Problem?

 Consular officers are guided by nationality-based US State Department guidelines as to the maximum validity of each E-2 visa they issue.
 The range of the maximum validity is from three (3) to sixty (60) months.
+For the full per-country reciprocity schedule, see our E-2 treaty countries reciprocity table.

 For many nationalities the ability to obtain a US visa depends on issues of foreign law.
 For example, E-2 visa applicants are required to prove that their funds were lawfully earned in a foreign country.
 Our firm includes non-US lawyers who assist clients with making lawful transfers of funds and obtaining written opinions on issues of foreign law that are necessary for an E-2 visa application.